NDCLab/pepper-pipeline/README.md

     - Write to the output file which ica components were identified as artifacts in the "icArtifacts" field

 ### 4) Feature-segment
-- segment/epoch (cut) the continuous data into epochs of data, such that the zero point for each epoch is a given marker of interest
+- Segment/epoch (cut) the continuous data into epochs of data, such that the zero point for each epoch is a given marker of interest
-- write to output file which markers were used for epoching purposes, how many of each epoch were created, and how many ms appear before/after the markers of interest
+- Write to output file which markers were used for epoching purposes, how many of each epoch were created, and how many ms appear before/after the markers of interest

 ### 5) Feature-finalrej
-- loop through each channel.
+- Loop through each channel.
 For a given channel, loop over all epochs for that channel and identify epochs for which that channel, for a given epoch, exceeds either the voltage threshold or spectral threshold.
 If it exceeds the threshold, reject the channel data for this channel/epoch.
-- write to the output file which channel/epoch intersections were rejected
+- Write to the output file which channel/epoch intersections were rejected

 ### 6) Feature-interp
-- interpolate missing channels, at the channel/epoch level using a spherical spline interpolation, as implemented in mne
+- Interpolate missing channels, at the channel/epoch level using a spherical spline interpolation, as implemented in mne
-- interpolate missing channels, at the global level, using a spherical spline interpolation, as implemented in mne
+- Interpolate missing channels, at the global level, using a spherical spline interpolation, as implemented in mne
-- write to output file which channels were interpolated and using what method
+- Write to output file which channels were interpolated and using what method

 ### 7) Feature-reref
-- re-reference the data to the average of all electrodes (“average reference”) using the mne function
+- Re-reference the data to the average of all electrodes (“average reference”) using the mne function
-- write to output file that data were re-referenced to average
+- Write to output file that data were re-referenced to average